angular/angular/aio/content/guide/http.md

 ### Provide the interceptor

 The `NoopInterceptor` is a service managed by Angular's [dependency injection (DI)](guide/dependency-injection) system.
-Like other services, you must provide the interceptor class before the app can use it.
+Like other services, you must provide the interceptor class before the application can use it.

 Because interceptors are (optional) dependencies of the `HttpClient` service, you must provide them in the same injector (or a parent of the injector) that provides `HttpClient`.
 Interceptors provided _after_ DI creates the `HttpClient` are ignored.

-This app provides `HttpClient` in the app's root injector, as a side-effect of importing the `HttpClientModule` in `AppModule`.
+This application provides `HttpClient` in the app's root injector, as a side-effect of importing the `HttpClientModule` in `AppModule`.
 You should provide interceptors in `AppModule` as well.

 After importing the `HTTP_INTERCEPTORS` injection token from `@angular/common/http`,